vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 constraints; jogging about 1.5 miles in total (no return walking) instead of the usual range of 1.75-2.0 miles jogging and the remainder of the 2 miles walking.

+## 2025-02-28: skipped jogging due to time constraints, but carried heavy load later so got a decent amount of exercise

+I skipped jogging due to time constraints created by an impromptu work meeting (I didn't want to delay eating too much as that would throw off my schedule).
+I did do the other exercises (hand gripper, breath holds, standing-on-one-leg-with-eyes-closed, and standing-on-toes-with-eyes-closed).

+Later in the day, I made a trip to the Amazon Hub Locker to pick up multiple packages.
+Overall, I carried a 4.2 kg suitcase one-way and a 7.6 kg load (suitcase filled with stuff) the other way, and both ways were around 1.2-1.4 miles each.
+I was able to carry both ways without needing to put the suitcase down to rest (though I had a handful of instances where the suitcase hit the ground or my legs), so it was a decent amount of exercise and also confirmed my strength and stamina.